JuliaData/DataFrames.jl/docs/src/man/basics.md

 Note that if columns `:Customers` and `:City` are not present in `df1` then using `!` and `:` are equivalent.
-The major difference between in-place and replace operations is that replacing columns is needed if new values have a different type than the old ones.
-For instance here `!` works and `:` fails:
+The major difference between in-place and replace operations is that replacing columns is needed if new values have a different type than the old ones:

 ```jldoctest dataframe
 julia> df1[!, :Customers] .= ["Rohit", "Akshat", "Rahul", "Aayush", "Prateek", "Anam"] # allocates a new column `:Customers` and adds it